SympaHannuPiki/newrelic_couchbase_plugin/README.md

 The `plugin.json` file contains the list of Couchbase servers name, host, port, username, and password.
 Configuration supports multiple Couchbase databases, or run the New Relic plugin per Couchbase server.

-Each command will get its own object in the `agents` array, as seen in the Example below.
-`command` is the only required configuration for each object.
-Commands in lowercase are ones literally defined in the plugin (i.e. `iostat`), whereas commands in Caps are specialized variations on those commands (i.e. `IostatCPU`).
 <a name="globalconf">
 #### Global Configurations (NEW!)